Introducing Solid Food for Baby

 Begin with foods that are not likely to cause allergies and that are most like the milk baby is used to.
 If your baby is used to the sweet taste of human milk, start with mashed bananas.
 If baby is used to the more bland flavor of formula, progress to avocado.

-Watch baby’s reaction to this new experience.
-If the food goes in with an approving smile, baby is ready and willing.
+If the solid food for baby goes in with an approving smile, he is ready and willing.
 If the food comes back at you, accompanied by a disapproving grimace, baby may not be ready.
 Some babies make funny faces just because this is all so new to them.
 What happens in the mouth may be a more accurate indicator of whether a baby is ready to eat solids.
 If the mouth opens for a second helping, give it another try – you may have a winner.
 Even if the food comes back out, the baby may just need to learn to seal his mouth shut when he moves the food from the front to the back.
-Rejection of the food could also indicate that the tongue-thrust reflex is not yet gone, and baby can’t move the food to the back of his mouth and swallow it.
+Rejection of the solid food for baby could also indicate that the tongue-thrust reflex is not yet gone, and baby can’t move the food to the back of his mouth and swallow it.
 If your baby just sits there, with an open mouth, confused by the glob of food perched on her tongue, she’s probably having difficulty with the tongue-thrust reflex.
 Let her practice a while.
 If she still doesn’t seem to know what to do, wait a week or two before you try again.